vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 lot of people doing takeout, possibly due to early closure of the restaurant due to curfew imposed as a result of George Floyd protests.
 Both the male waiter and the female waitress were present.

+## Wednesday June 3

+I made a trip to downtown Berkeley.
+I wore a mask while in the downtown region.

+* 1:55 PM: I entered the Citibank branch at Shattuck and University.

+* 1:57 PM: I finished depositing a check.

+* 2:07 PM: Around this time, I got in line at Trader Joe's.

+* 2:27 PM: Around this time, I entered the Trader Joe's.

+* 2:37 PM: I checked out.
+The cashier was Joel.

+* 2:41 PM: I placed a takeout order for spinach masala dosa at Udupi Palace and paid by cash.

+* 2:45 PM: I left Udupi Palace with my order.